-When you install insulation in your attic, you expect your home to become more affordable to heat and cool.
+When you hire an attic insulation contractor in Maryland, you expect your home to become more affordable to heat and cool.
 However, the effectiveness of your attic insulation depends on its R-value.
 Here’s a look at exactly what R-value means and the factors that impact its real-world effectiveness.

 What Is R-Value?